gitxxyl/cs-modbot/README.md

 A moderator bot for Coding Server. created from ashes of the british empire

+Prefix for the bot is +

+### Indev features:

+-Virus scanner
+-Warning function

 ### Planned features:

-Prefix for the bot is +